aitorarrietamarcos/aitorarrietamarcos.github.io/index.md

 My research is industry-oriented.
 I collaborate with different industrial companies to better understand which their real problems are.

-I am currently involved in the coordination of the coordination of the [Adeptness project](https://www.adeptness.eu/), although I am actively involved in the technical part.
+I am currently involved in the coordination of the [Adeptness project](https://www.adeptness.eu/), although I actively participate in the technical part.
 Specifically, I am working on automated approaches for the multi-level testing of Cyber-Physical Systems.